InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 * **Segmentation:** The process of dividing a population into smaller sub-groups (known as segments) based on shared characteristics.

-* **Segmentation strata:** Driven by the survey design; how the survey data should be initially divided for the segmentation analysis i.e., how many separate segmentation solutions will be produced?
-This is often times an urban/rural split.
+* **Segmentation strata:** Driven by the survey design; how the survey data should be initially divided for the segmentation analysis i.e., how many independent segmentation solutions will be produced?
+Often times this is represented by separate urban/rural solutions.

 * **Health Outcome:** A health-related event (e.g., number of ANC visits, U5 mortality).

 * **Vulnerability factor:** A specific fact, situation, or construct that helps define how women experience vulnerability.

-* **Vulnerability variable (measures):** A standardized way of quantifying factors so they can be used in statistical analysis.
+* **Vulnerability variable (measure):** A standardized way of quantifying factors so they can be used in statistical analysis.

 * **Pathways Domain:** A characteristic grouping of Vulnerability factors.
 A Vulnerability Factor can be associated with multiple Domains.
 There are 6 Domains total:
     * Woman and her past experiences